hpcleuven/VscDocumentation/source/data/using_iCommands.rst

 $ iget -K test1.txt test1-restore.txt

 We store the iRODS file ``test.txt`` in a new file called ``test1-restore.txt`` in our linux home directory.
 Here the flag ``-K`` triggers iRODS to verify the checksum.
-To remind that checksums are used to verify data integrity upon data moving.
+Checksums are used to verify data integrity upon data moving.

 Note: The iput and iget commands also work for directories and collections, simply use the ``-r`` (for recursive) flag.